Chlöe Swarbrick: OK Chlöe

 OK Chlöe is a short documentary film directed by Charlotte Evans and produced by Letisha Tate-Dunning.
 The film premiered online as part of the seventh season of "Loading Docs".
 The documentary is about the political career of Swarbrick.
-The title "OK Chlöe" is based on the saying "OK Boomer", which is a phrase that Swarbrick said during a parliamentary speech in reply to a heckle from a National Party MP.
+The title OK Chlöe is based on the saying "OK Boomer", which is a phrase that Swarbrick said during a parliamentary speech in reply to a heckle from a National Party MP.
 The reply became viral.
 The film is about the full story of Swarbrick as she goes into details about both her personal life and professional life as a politician.

 She talks about her work in legalising cannabis leading into the 2020 New Zealand cannabis referendum.
 It talks about how she feels being in the New Zealand Parliament, saying "Parliament is a toxic culture that chews people up and spits them out.
 You become inhuman and disconnected from the people you purport to represent."
 The film also talks about her background, from her personal life with her being adopted, struggles with mental health and coming out as bisexual, to her running for Auckland Mayor.
 After the release of the documentary, John Campbell questioned Chloe on some of the statements said on the documentary.

 OK Chlöe was partly crowdfunded on Boosted.org.nz with a goal of $2,500, but reached $6,270 with 82 donors.
 Loading Docs received $195,342 of NZ On Air funding to produce 8 documentaries, which included OK Chlöe.

 Being Chloe

-In December 2021, NZ On Air and the New Zealand Film Commission allocated NZ$200,000 and NZ$20,000 to a feature-length documentary focusing on the political career of Swarbrick called Being Chloe.
+In December 2021, NZ On Air and the New Zealand Film Commission allocated $200,000 and $20,000 to a feature-length documentary focusing on the political career of Swarbrick called Being Chloe.
 The documentary's producer is Letisha Tate-Dunning and would be filmed over the next two years.
 In mid-May 2022, the ACT party leader David Seymour and National Party leader Christopher Luxon criticised NZ On Air's decision to fund the documentary, claiming that it compromised the government funding agency's independence.
 In response to criticism, Swarbrick and Broadcasting Minister Kris Faafoi defended NZ On Air's decision to fund Being Chloe.
 Tate-Dunning also claimed that neither Swarbrick, the Green Party or NZ On Air had any editorial control over the documentary, which she stated would focus on Swarbrick balancing her political career with her priorities.